arunasurya/bisqtransifex/BisqTransifexTeamStructureProposal.md

 - Each circle and their respective letters represent *roles, not people*.
 These include admins, coordinators, translators and reviewers.
 - The numbers represent each of the current twelve core languages and their variants.
 - Each language team has a coordinator who is typically also a translator, and other translators and reviewers.
-- The grey area means that most of the tasks can be done by one admin or a coordinator can also act as a reviewer.
+- The grey area means that most of the tasks or roles can be done by a single contributor, for instance, a coordinator can also act as a reviewer.
-- The solid lines between the roles represent regular communication.
+- The solid lines between the roles represent regular communication and close collaboration.
 Thus, admins work closely with each other and with the coordinators, while coordinators work closely with the translators and reviewers for their specific language.
 - There is open communication on Keybase (#transifex channel) and other platforms, represented by dotted lines.
 - Admins ensure that all the Bisq translations are accurate and updated, and that everyone in the team has a clear understanding of the project and its goals.
-While they work closely with the coordinators, they also need to be available to all the contributors in the Bisq Transifex Project, as shown by the dotted lines.
+While they work closely with the coordinators, they are also available to welcome and answer questions from new contributors, and connect them to the right team coordinator.

 Here are some of the benefits of the proposed structure:
 - *There is a clear progression of roles*.